applesaucyy/lbm/README.md

 - Images (Video with Supporter):
   1. Click **"Choose File"** in the dashboard.
   2. Select an image or video from your computer.
-  3. The system will automatically upload this file to your Neocities `img/` folder and attach it to your post (Alternatively, you could upload it to NeoCities directly and link to it using the `Media Path` area below the upload button).
+  3. The system will automatically upload this file to your Neocities `img/` folder and attach it to your post
+- Alternatively, you can use the "Media Path" area to link to images, videos, or audio files and have them embed directly
 - Click "Post & Sync".
 - Watch the Sync Status indicator.
 When it turns green ("System Synced"), your post is live.